The Skills Required for the COMPASS Reading Test

 The scores that a student attains in the Reading test determine the courses the student can enroll for.
 Therefore, if the student gets a score lower than his/her ability; more classes have to be taken up by the student.
 Hence, it is based on these scores that the educators can help students connect to the many available resources that the student may require to succeed in academics.

-There is no specific syllabus for the COMPASS Reading test, since it tries to identify whatever the student has learnt through the school years.
+There is no specific syllabus for the Placement test, since it tries to identify whatever the student has learnt through the school years.
 However, a good preparation will ensure that the student remembers whatever has been studied at school.
 The best way to prepare for the test is to read as many comprehension passages as possible and try to answer the questions that follow these passages.

 Terms and Conditions